Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 6. Features Implemented

-- Admin
+Admin

+Faculty: Michael Hynes
-- Faculty
+- Mange Course
-- Student
+- Manage Student Profiles
+- Tuition/Enrollment Insight
+- My Profile Management: Leverage a jframe created by Sophia-Geng.
+- Performance Reporting

+Student

-- Regisrar
+Regisrar

   TO DO Detail the functionalities implemented for each role.
-  2TO DO Clearly specify which team member was responsible for each feature.
+  TO DO Clearly specify which team member was responsible for each feature.

 7. Usage Instructions